-G.Organizations must show valid sources to match grant funds with revenue from sources other than an agency of the state of Maryland or in-kind services or goods.
+G.Organizations must show valid sources to match grant funds with revenue from sources other than an agency of the state of Maryland; in-kind services or goods do not qualify as matching support.
 In general, grants must be matched at a minimum of 2:1 for general operating support and 1:1 for direct costs of arts programming.

 H. Organizations may submit one Community Arts Development grant application to Harford County Cultural Arts Board per year.